dr-wojak/press/README.md

 ## **Overview**

 The Press Gallery serves as the designated interface for members of the Fourth Estate.
-It provides a structured, evidentiary "Briefing Pack" designed to survive the rigours of investigative fact-checking.
-By providing the primary source data for the **Nineteen-Year Timeline**, we move the narrative from speculative to verifiable, documenting the precise moments where the State's administrative architecture failed to absorb critical strategic signals.
+It provides a structured, evidentiary Briefing Pack designed to survive the rigours of investigative fact-checking.
+By providing the primary source data for the **19-Year Timeline**, we move the narrative from speculative to verifiable, documenting the precise moments where the State's administrative architecture failed to absorb critical strategic signals.

 ---